webdevops/azure-metrics-exporter/README.md

 In these examples all metrics are published with metric name `my_own_metric_name`.

 The [List of supported metrics](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/metrics-supported) is available in the Microsoft Azure docs.

+### Development and testing query webui

+(with 21.10.0-beta1 and later)

+if azure-metrics-exporter is started with `--development.webui` there is a webui at `http://url-to-exporter/query`.
+Here you can test different query settings and get the generated prometheus scrape_config.